huggingface/dataset-viewer/services/api/README.md

 ## Configuration

+The worker con be configured using environment variables.
+They are grouped by scope.

+### App

-Set environment variables to configure the following aspects:
+Set environment variables to configure the application (`APP_` prefix):

-- `API_HOSTNAME`: the hostname used by the API endpoint.
-Defaults to `"localhost"`.
-- `API_NUM_WORKERS`: the number of workers of the API endpoint.
-Defaults to `2`.
-- `API_PORT`: the port used by the API endpoint.
-Defaults to `8000`.
-- `ASSETS_DIRECTORY`: directory where the asset files are stored.
-Defaults to empty, in which case the assets are located in the `datasets_server_assets` subdirectory inside the OS default cache directory.
-- `HF_AUTH_PATH`: the path of the external authentication service, on the hub (see `HF_ENDPOINT`).
+- `APP_HF_AUTH_PATH`: the path of the external authentication service, on the hub (see `HF_ENDPOINT`).
 The string must contain `%s` which will be replaced with the dataset name.
 The external authentication service must return 200, 401, 403 or 404.
-If empty, the authentication is disabled.
 Defaults to "/api/datasets/%s/auth-check".
-- `HF_ENDPOINT`: URL of the HuggingFace Hub.
-Defaults to `https://huggingface.co`.
-- `HF_TOKEN`: App Access Token (ask moonlanding administrators to get one, only the `read` role is required), to access the gated datasets.
-Defaults to empty.
-- `LOG_LEVEL`: log level, among `DEBUG`, `INFO`, `WARNING`, `ERROR` and `CRITICAL`.
-Defaults to `INFO`.
-- `MAX_AGE_LONG_SECONDS`: number of seconds to set in the `max-age` header on data endpoints.
+- `APP_MAX_AGE_LONG`: number of seconds to set in the `max-age` header on data endpoints.
 Defaults to `120` (2 minutes).
-- `MAX_AGE_SHORT_SECONDS`: number of seconds to set in the `max-age` header on technical endpoints.
+- `APP_MAX_AGE_SHORT`: number of seconds to set in the `max-age` header on technical endpoints.
 Defaults to `10` (10 seconds).
-- `MONGO_CACHE_DATABASE`: the name of the database used for storing the cache.
-Defaults to `"datasets_server_cache"`.
-- `MONGO_QUEUE_DATABASE`: the name of the database used for storing the queue.
-Defaults to `"datasets_server_queue"`.
-- `MONGO_URL`: the URL used to connect to the mongo db server.
-Defaults to `"mongodb://localhost:27017"`.
-- `PROMETHEUS_MULTIPROC_DIR`: the directory where the uvicorn workers share their prometheus metrics.
+- `APP_PROMETHEUS_MULTIPROC_DIR`: the directory where the uvicorn workers share their prometheus metrics.
 See https://github.com/prometheus/client_python#multiprocess-mode-eg-gunicorn.
 Defaults to empty, in which case every worker manages its own metrics, and the /metrics endpoint returns the metrics of a random worker.

+### Uvicorn

+The following environment variables are used to configure the Uvicorn server (`UVICORN_` prefix):

+- `UVICORN_HOSTNAME`: the hostname.
+Defaults to `"localhost"`.
+- `UVICORN_NUM_WORKERS`: the number of uvicorn workers.
+Defaults to `2`.
+- `UVICORN_PORT`: the port.
+Defaults to `8000`.

+### Cache

+See [../../libs/libcache/README.md](../../libs/libcache/README.md) for more information about the cache configuration.

+### Queue

+See [../../libs/libqueue/README.md](../../libs/libqueue/README.md) for more information about the queue configuration.

+### Common

+See [../../libs/libcommon/README.md](../../libs/libcommon/README.md) for more information about the common configuration.

 ## Endpoints